graveyard/gearman-node/README.md

 ## One-level deeper

-The Worker and Client objects are built on top of a 'Gearman' class that exposes a node-like interface for doing raw sending/receiving of commands to/from gearmand.
-This class exposes a 'send' method for communicating to gearmand, and emits events when gearamnd responds.
+The Worker and Client objects are built on top of a `Gearman` class that exposes a node-like interface for doing raw sending/receiving of commands to/from gearmand.
+There is a 'send' method for communicating to gearmand, and events are emitted when gearmand responds.

 ```coffeescript
 Gearman = require('gearman-coffee').Gearman